 To give two examples, when I was working for a company based in the United States, I casually said "good luck" to an American manager who was heading off to negotiations.
-To somebody in Sweden, this is a friendly, casual expression on par with "godspeed" or "best of winds".
+To somebody in Sweden, this is a friendly, casual expression on par with "godspeed" or "best of winds."
 To somebody coming from a proper United States context, however, it has a distinct undertone of "because you're going to need it" that I was completely unaware of when saying it.
-The careful translation of words aren't enough to understand what you're actually saying - or rather, what the person you're talking to is hearing.
+The careful translation of words isn't enough to understand what you're actually saying - or rather, what the person you're talking to is hearing.

-The second example is when I was in Brazil, and after a day of meetings, the crowd agreed to meet at 9pm at a certain bar.
-Coming from northern Europe, to me, that statement means that you step through the door of that bar at 8:58 or 8:59 pm, take 30-45 seconds to locate your colleagues in the bar, and join them with some 15-30 seconds to spare before the seconds hand on the watch passes the full hour of 9:00 pm.
+The second example is when I was in Brazil, and after a day of meetings, the crowd agreed to meet at 9:00 p.m. at a certain bar.
+Coming from northern Europe, to me, that statement means that you step through the door of that bar at 8:58 or 8:59 p.m., take thirty to forty-five seconds to locate your colleagues in the bar, and join them with some fifteen to thirty seconds to spare before the second hand on the watch passes the full hour of 9:00 p.m.

-I had a feeling it didn't mean the same thing in Brazil, and I've learned it's better to ask once too many, so I asked "So... nine.
-Does that mean, like, ten?".
+I had a feeling it didn't mean the same thing in Brazil, and I've learned it's better to ask once too often, so I asked, "So...9:00.
+Does that mean, like, 10:00?"
 Everybody laughed at my question, except for one person in the group who had grown up in the United States and moved to Brazil at an adult age.
 With his background, he understood that my question was actually serious.
-"Yes, Rick", he said as laughter subsided, "about ten.
-Or maybe eleven."
-To the Brazilians, saying "nine" was just an arbitrary number for meeting some time in the evening - my counterquestion of "ten" made absolutely no sense to them, as ten was as arbitrary and meaningless a number as "nine" had been.
+"Yes, Rick," he said as laughter subsided, "about 10:00.
+Or maybe 11:00."
+To the Brazilians, saying "9:00" was just an arbitrary number for meeting some time in the evening - my counterquestion of "10:00" made absolutely no sense to them, as 10:00 was as arbitrary and meaningless a number as "9:00" had been.